-1. INTRODUCTION
+16 1.
+INTRODUCTION

 Pepper (Capsicum spp.), including sweet pepper and hot pepper, is an important spice and vegetable crops worldwide [1].
-Peppers belong to the Solanaceae family, genus Capsicum (Greenleaf, 1986).
-Among the five domesticated species of the genus Capsicum (C. annuum, C. frutescens, C. chinense, C. baccatum, C. pubescens), C. annuum is the most widely grown in Africa (Grubben and El Tahir, 2004).
+Peppers belong to the Solanaceae family, genus Capsicum[2].
+Among the five domesticated species of the genus Capsicum (C. annuum, C. frutescens,

+C. chinense, C. baccatum, C. pubescens), C. annuum is the most widely grown in Africa [3].
 In Burkina Faso, peppers are an important source of income for many small farmers.
 C. annum crop is grown in open fields on an estimated area of 1639 hectares with a production of 8230 tons/year [4].
 However, their average yields are severely affected by the presence of pests and diseases.
 Pepper crop is infected by several fungal, bacterial, and viral diseases.

 Among viral diseases, Pepper veinal mottle virus is endemic and the most devastating pepper virus and other solanaceous crops in several West African countries [5].
-The virus was first discovered in Ghana [6] and then in others West African countries [7,5], Ethiopia [8], and South Africa [9].
+The virus was first discovered in Ghana [6] and then in other West African countries [7,5], Ethiopia [8], and South Africa [9].

-Pepper veinal mottle virus (PVMV) is a virus species in the genus Potyvirus of the family Potyviridae [6].
-PVMV is transmitted by aphids in a non-persistent manner and is transmissible experimentally by mechanical inoculation.
-Symptoms expressed on the leaves plants infected with PVMV are characterized by chlorotic vein banding, mottling, mosaic, and distortion with puckering of leaves.
+Pepper veinal mottle virus (PVMV) is a virus species in the genus Potyvirus of the family 30 Potyviridae [6].
+PVMV is transmitted by aphids in a non-persistent manner and is 31 transmissible experimentally by mechanical inoculation.
+Symptoms expressed on the leaves 32 of plants infected with PVMV are characterized by chlorotic vein banding, mottling, mosaic, 33 34 and distortion with puckering of leaves.
 Infected plants may show stunting with reduced and distorted fruit set [10].
-PVMV causes significant losses for growers of solanaceous crops in several African countries [11, 12].
-The incidence of the virus can reach 50 to 100%, leading to significant losses of production causing whole field to be abandoned before harvest and in some areas [13,14].
+PVMV causes significant losses for growers of solanaceous crops in 35 36 several African countries [11,12].
+The incidence of the virus can reach 50 to 100%, leading 37 to significant losses in production causing whole field to be abandoned before harvest and in 38 some areas [13,14].

-To control these pests, synthetic chemical pesticides are the most used solution.
-However, several studies conducted in Burkina Faso [15,16] have highlighted the existence of poor phytosanitary practices.
-The consequences are the intoxication of farmers and consumers, environmental pollution and the selection of strains resistant to pesticides.
+To control these pests, synthetic chemical pesticides are the most used.
+However, chemicals could have secondary sides effect such as intoxication of farmers and consumers, environmental pollution and the selection of strains resistant to pesticides [15,16].
 Considerable efforts have focused on the development of pepper varieties resistant to the virus.
 Early work resulted in materials that were tolerant or only partially resistant [17,18].

-Another approach to select resistant plant by using biochemical parameters was developed [19,20].
+Another approach to select resistant plant by using physiological and biochemical parameters was developed [19,20].

-Indeed, the contact of the plant with the pathogen induces biochemical reactions leading to the production of defense substances.
-The level of antioxidant activity and total phenolic content of peppers infected with the virus reflects the condition of resistance or susceptibility of pepper plants [21].
-The identification of pepper biochemical products expressed under virus infection will be helpful to improve Capsicum annum tolerance mechanism to PVMV in a breeding program.
-This study aimed to investigate the changes in antioxidant activity and protein content of three peppers varieties against Pepper Venal Mottle Virus infection in order to understand the biochemical tolerance mechanism of Capsicum annum.
+46 Indeed, the contact of the plant with the pathogen induces physiological and biochemical 47 reactions leading to the production of defense substances.
+The level of antioxidant activity 48 and total phenolic content of peppers infected with the virus reflects the condition of resistance or susceptibility of pepper plants [21].
+The identification of pepper biochemical 49 50 products expressed under virus infection will be helpful to improve Capsicum annum 51 tolerance mechanism to PVMV in a breeding program.
+This study aimed to investigate the 52 changes in antioxidant activity and protein content of three peppers varieties against Pepper 53 veinal mottle virus infection in order to understand the biochemical tolerance mechanism of 54 Capsicum annum.

-2. MATERIAL AND METHODS
+56 2.
+MATERIAL AND METHODS

-2.1 Plant material and experimental dispositive
+58 2.1 Plant material and experimental dispositive

-Seeds of C. annuum were purchased from a commercial supplier in Ouagadougou, Burkina Faso.
-Three varieties of peppers, pepper Narval (Na), pepper Yolo Wonder (Y) and Chili pepper were sown in pots (25 cm diameter) containing sterilized sand and peat (1:1).
-For each variety, two seeds were sown in pots in three replications.
-A control group and infected group were defined for each variety.
-Plants were well watered and grown in a greenhouse under insect-proof conditions all the experiment.
+59 Seeds of C. annuum were purchased from a commercial supplier in Ouagadougou, Burkina 60 Faso.
+Three varieties of peppers, pepper Narval (Na), pepper Yolo Wonder (Y) and Chili 61 pepper were sown in pots (25 cm diameter) containing sterilized sand and peat (1:1).
+For 62 each variety, two seeds were sown in pots in three replications.
+A control group and infected 63 group were defined for each variety.
+Plants were well watered and grown in a greenhouse 64 under insect-proof conditions all the experiment.